jolars/moloch/docs/index.md

 ### Standout Frames

-The [moloch]{.sans-serif} inner theme offers a custom frame format with large, centered text and an inverted background---perfect for focusing attention on single sentence or image.
+The Moloch inner theme offers a custom frame format with large, centered text and an inverted background---perfect for focusing attention on single sentence or image.
 To use it, add the key `standout` to the frame:

 ```latex
 \begin{frame}[standout]